Decoding Natural Images from EEG for Object Recognition: Appendix

 \subsubsection{Contrastive Learning}

-A concise framework is constructed with contrastive learning, shown in Algorithm~\ref{alg:1}.
-The outputs of the image encoder and EEG encoder are normalized separately.
-Then the dot product is used to evaluate the cosine similarity of all image-EEG feature pairs.
-A scaled temperature parameter is used to adjust distribution probability during training.
-Cross entropy loss is employed as the objective function to increase the similarities between matched pairs and decrease the similarities between unmatched pairs.
+The framework is constructed with contrastive learning, shown in Algorithm~\ref{alg:1}.
+The outputs of the image and EEG encoder are normalized separately.
+Then, the dot product is used to evaluate the similarity of all image-EEG feature pairs.
+A scaled temperature parameter is used to adjust distribution probability.
+InfoNCE loss \citep{radford2021learning, oord2019representation} is employed as the objective function to increase the similarities between matched pairs and decrease those between unmatched pairs.
 After adequate training, the EEG encoder can extract representations similar to corresponding images.
 The self-supervised strategy allows us to learn inherent patterns from EEG signals without labels, rather than directly separate different classes with supervised learning.